kmnvz-mayvez/appbg/README.md

 ## <span style="background-color: #ffff00">Disclaimer</span>

-This project is created for educational purposes.
+<span style="background-color: #ffff00">This project is created for educational purposes.
 The data used in this project is either synthetic or obtained from public sources.
-Any resemblance to real persons, living or dead, or actual events is purely coincidental.
+Any resemblance to real persons, living or dead, or actual events is purely coincidental.</span>